When I was in India, I saw something I couldn't unsee.

 Because the gap between what these women are capable of and what the world lets them do - that's not a charity problem.
 That's a systems problem.
 And systems can be changed.

 Dharma didn't start big.
 It started with a question: what if we could support women who want to help themselves?
-Not with handouts, but with the materials and tools they actually need?
+Not with handouts, but with the tools and training they actually need?

 I didn't have a team, a plan, or funding.
 I had the question and the stubbornness to keep going.

-We found AIM Foundation in Kolkata, an organisation already doing the work on the ground — running vocational training programmes for women who had never had access to formal education.
+We found AIM Foundation in Kolkata.
+An organisation already doing the work on the ground.
 They didn't need us to tell them what to do.
 They needed someone to fund the materials that made their training possible.

 That's where we fit.